eabredder/KilnLog/README.md

 This filter is useful for comparing how the kiln performs during active (daytime) monitoring hours versus overnight.

+> **Time Window and EMC thresholds:** The Kilntroller logs separate fan control thresholds for daytime and nighttime operation (the active pair at each log time is recorded in the `EMC_on%` and `EMC_off%` CSV columns).
+When you filter to **Day**, the EMC chart threshold lines will show the day ON/OFF values; filter to **Night** and they show the night values.
+When viewing **All** hours the lines step between the two at dawn and dusk, which is the correct behaviour.
+At the very edges of the day window there may be a row or two where the firmware's solar-based day/night switch and the dashboard's hour-based filter disagree slightly — this is a cosmetic artefact only and does not affect the data.

 ---

 ## Showing and Hiding Charts